Festivals, Prayers & Services

 From the above it can be seen that the original intent was to mitigate the worst effects of debt.
 Unfortunately, these laws were not always followed.
 In Yeshua`’s time, the laws of the Sabbatical year were more or less totally ignored by the rich.

 Torah shows how the finances of an earthly kingdom should be run according to the laws of the Covenant.
-In the time of the prophet Yeshua`, they were generally abused or totally ignored by the rich.
+In the time of the prophet Yeshua`, they were generally abused or totally ignored by the rich – and the Oral Law often provided ways for the rich to wangle themselves out of their responsibilities.
 As a prophet, Yeshua` would have spoken against this abuse.
-Unfortunately you have to read between the lines to see that this is what Yeshua` actually did.
+Unfortunately, you have to read between the lines to see that this is what Yeshua` was actually doing in his teaching.
 Non-Jews rarely understood the motivation behind the laws on debt release, or the strong passions aroused in pious Jews for them; this is why, in my opinion, they are not articulated very well by the gospel writers in the reported sayings of Yeshua`.

 If we want to hazard a guess at the missing or unreported words of Yeshua`, then we have only to look at those laws of the Covenant that were being unjustly ignored, and we can be sure that Yeshua`, as a prophet of God, would have spoken about them.